softball

 Townsen Thomas is close to Taylor Shumaker for #1 — consider platoon

-Giulia Desiderio is close to Gabi Comia for #2 — consider platoon
+Gabi Comia is close to Townsen Thomas for #2 — consider platoon

 wOBA Optimized: Data-driven — uses wOBA with tier groupings for maximum run production